To improve the health and well-being of childbearing families through fitness, education, social support, and community engagement.

 We’re ready to build this community, are you?

 Imagine a world where there is easy and affordable access to trusted support, community connections and educational services so parents raise healthy, secure children in a strong and connected community.

 A world where cultural diversity is respected and embraced, where economic lines are blurred, and every woman and family has equal access to the best that Richmond has to offer.
-Where evidence-based, patient-centered care is the status quo, and every woman participates in shared decision-making about her maternity care.
+Where evidence-based, patient-centered care is the status quo, and every birthing parent participates in shared decision-making about their care.
 Where every woman has a safe, respectful maternal experience, and every child is born into a supportive environment.

 A world where families are nurtured from the start.